leeping-ng/Autoscaling-CV-Inference/README.md

 ## Architecture

 The architecture used for these experiments is shown below.
 It can be described in 3 parts:
 1. **Client** - A load testing tool is used to create multiple clients.
 Each client encodes an image into [base64 format](https://www.geeksforgeeks.org/python-convert-image-to-string-and-vice-versa/), and makes a POST request to the server with the encoded message.
+This is used to simulate some of the use cases described previously.
 2. **Server** - Hosted on the cloud.
 A load balancer allows all POST requests be made to a common URL, and increases or decreases the number of instances depending on the load.
 3. **Storage** - Hosted on the cloud.
 Stores the inference results from each server instance in .jpeg format.